Neal: A nice win and a huge loss for Team USA women’s hockey in Olympics opener

 "You never want to see someone go down like that," Knight said.
 "In the fashion in which it did, it was like a UFC thing.
 And it is just unfortunate."

 Knight and the rest of the U.S. women's hockey team will have much to take away from its 5-2 drubbing of Finland on Thursday in the opening game of preliminary round play.
-It includes moving forward without veteran forward Brianna Decker, who left the ice in a stretcher in the first period with a serious left leg injury.
+It includes moving forward without forward and alternate captain Brianna Decker, who left the ice in a stretcher in the first period because of a serious left leg injury.

 Decker got tangled up with Finland's Ronja Savolainen, one of their biggest players, behind the U.S. net near the 10-minute mark.
 They fell back as they emerged from behind the goal.